cvee112/consolegpt-python/README.md

 ## How to use

 **Note**: This assumes you already have Python.
-Check the [official Python website](https://www.python.org/downloads/) or online tutorials if you don't have it.
+Check the [official Python website](https://www.python.org/downloads/) if you don't have it.

 0. If you haven't already, setup your OpenAI API key.
 See [OpenAI's Quickstart tutorial](https://platform.openai.com/docs/quickstart?context=python).